The Consul General

 Cultural and Press Affairs

 One of her taks is to coordinate the activities of the partnering institutions that form the network of the foreign cultural and educational policy, such as the Goethe Institute, the German Academic Exchange Service, the German International School of Silicon Valley, the German International School of Portland, the German language advisors, as well as many more organizations and institutions active in this field.

 Consular and Legal Affairs

 Consul Thomas Floth and his team provide a wide spectrum of indispensable consular services to German and US-citizens as well as third-country nationals.
 In providing services throughout its extensive area of jurisdiction, the Consular Department is competently assisted by the German Honorary Consuls in Anchorage, Honolulu, Portland and Seattle.

-Consul Sonja Schlegel is responsible for managing the Consulate General's day-to-day operations.
+Consul Andrea Assmann is responsible for managing the Consulate General's day-to-day operations.
 She also deals with the Consulate General's personnel, business, communications, maintenance and security needs.

 Brief history of the Building that houses the Consulate General of the Federal Republic of Germany: